erikdubois/neo-candy-icons/README.md

 ## Usage

-After installation, you can activate the A Candy Beauty Icon Theme through your desktop environment's appearance settings.
+After installation, you can activate the Neo Candy Icon Theme through your desktop environment's appearance settings.
 The exact steps may vary depending on the desktop environment you are using (GNOME, KDE, XFCE, etc.).

 ### GNOME

 1. Open **GNOME Tweaks**.
 2. Go to the **Appearance** section.
-3. Under the **Icons** dropdown, select **A Candy Beauty Icon Theme**.
+3. Under the **Icons** dropdown, select **A Neo Candy Icon Theme**.

 ### KDE

 1. Open **System Settings**.
 2. Navigate to **Appearance** > **Icons**.
-3. Select **A Candy Beauty Icon Theme** from the list.
+3. Select **A Neo Candy Icon Theme** from the list.

 ### XFCE

 1. Open **Settings Manager**.
 2. Go to **Appearance** > **Icons**.
-3. Choose **A Candy Beauty Icon Theme** from the list.
+3. Choose **A Neo Candy Icon Theme** from the list.

 ### TWMs